Goldman Algebra, Opers and the Swapping Algebra: Drinfel'd-Sokolov reduction

 \subsubsection{The main Theorem}

-We can now prove our main theorem which relates the Poisson structure on the space of opers and the multi fraction algebra.
+We can now prove our main theorem which relates the Poisson structure on the space of opers and the multifraction algebra.

 \begin{theorem} Let $(X_0,x_0,Y_0,y_0,X_1,x_1,Y_1,y_1)$ be pairwise distinct points.
-Then the cross fractions $[X_0;x_0;Y_0;y_0]$ and $[X_1;x_1;Y_1;y_1]$ defines a pair of acceptable observables whose Poisson bracket with respect to the Drinfel'd-Sokolov reduction coincide with their Poisson bracket in the multi fraction algebra. \end{theorem}
+Then the cross fractions $[X_0;x_0;Y_0;y_0]$ and $[X_1;x_1;Y_1;y_1]$ defines a pair of acceptable observables whose Poisson bracket with respect to the Drinfel'd-Sokolov reduction coincide with their Poisson bracket in the multifraction algebra. \end{theorem}

 \begin{proof} This is an immediate consequence of Proposition \ref{crossFxx} and Corollary \ref{FxxPois}, as well as the definition of the Poisson structure coming from the symplectic reduction in Theorem \ref{DrinSok}. \end{proof}